December 24 – 25, 2019

 A relatively sizable crowd had gathered when we reached the promenade at Love River Park.
 The former Takao River became an open sewage of industrial and human waste until it was cleaned and dressed up for tourism revitalization as Love River to tap into its romantic potential.
 One riverbank food stall was blaring a disco version of Feliz Navidad from speakers.
 Finally, some Christmas cheer!

 We turned a corner from the river and there appeared the Holy Rosary Cathedral dwarfed by neighboring buildings but standing tall and gloriously floodlit.
 Its Gothic spire reached up to the dark sky with a cross of light.
 The Christmas Eve Mass was underway.
-We slipped in through the back of the packed church, inching our way inside.
+We slipped into the packed church, inching our way inside.

 Doctrinal differences put aside, I was a Baptist sharing the solemn and joyous celebration of the birth of Jesus with Taiwanese Catholics.
 That a humble nativity 2,000 years ago halfway across the globe transcended this ethnic and linguistic divide made for a profoundly spiritual experience.